clairedavid/intro_to_ml/nn/model_rep_2_activation_functions.md

 :label: unitheodef
 In the mathematical theory of artificial neural networks, the _Universal Approximation Theorem_ states that a forward propagation network of a single hidden layer containing a finite number of neurons can approximate continuous functions on compact subsets of $\mathbb{R}^n$.
 ````
-When is meant behind "compact subsets of $\mathbb{R}$ is that the function should not have jumps nor large gaps.
-This is quite a remarkable result.
-The simple multilayer perceptron (MLP) can thus mimick any known function, from cosine, to exponential and even more complex curves!
+What is meant by compact subsets of $\mathbb{R}$ is that the function should not have jumps or large gaps.
+This is quite a remarkable result: a simple multilayer perceptron (MLP) can mimic any known function — from cosine to exponential, and even more complex curves!

 ## Main activation functions
 Let's present some common non-linear activation functions, their characteristics, with the pros and cons.